Cassandra Trotter: Biography

-After a year of marriage, Cassandra and Rodney split up in The Jolly Boys Outing (the 1989 Christmas special), when he punched her boss in a fit of misplaced jealousy, breaking his nose.
-In the next episode to be aired, Rodney Come Home, (Christmas special 1990), they broke up again.
+After a year of marriage, Cassandra and Rodney split up in "The Jolly Boys' Outing" (the 1989 Christmas special), when he punched her boss in a fit of misplaced jealousy, breaking his nose.
+In the next episode to be aired, "Rodney Come Home", (Christmas special 1990), they broke up again.
 This split carried on throughout series 7.
-In The Chance of a Lunchtime, Del helped reunite them.
+In "The Chance of a Lunchtime", Del helped reunite them.
 However, the two were only together for an hour before Cassandra saw Rodney with an ex-fiancée of Del Boy.
 Assuming that Rodney was cheating on her, Cassandra locked him out of the flat.
-They were ultimately reconciled in Three Men, a Woman and a Baby, but after just getting back together they were interrupted by a phone call to say Raquel, Del Boy's partner, had gone into labour and Del wanted Rodney to be there for the birth.
-The episode Miami Twice saw them trying to patch up their relationship, and in Mother Natures Son they were back together permanently.
+They were ultimately reconciled in "Three Men, a Woman and a Baby", but after just getting back together they were interrupted by a phone call to say Raquel, Del Boy's partner, had gone into labour and Del wanted Rodney to be there for the birth.
+The episode "Miami Twice" saw them trying to patch up their relationship, and in "Mother Nature's Son" they were back together permanently.
 The later episodes saw them attempting to conceive a child, and Cassandra was promoted to head of small business investment at the local bank.
-After suffering a miscarriage in "Modern Men", she and Rodney later had a daughter, Joan (named after Del and Rodney's late mother), in Sleepless in Peckham.
+After suffering a miscarriage in "Modern Men", she and Rodney later had a daughter, Joan (named after Del and Rodney's late mother), in "Sleepless in Peckham".